-Set in the foothills of the Blue Ridge Mountains, James River State Park offers over 1,500 acres of rolling meadows and three miles of beautiful shoreline along the historic James River.
-This Virginia state park is about 50 miles south of Charlottesville and features countless opportunities for adventure on land and on water—making it the perfect destination for your next RV vacation.
+James River State Park, located in the foothills of the Blue Ridge Mountains, not far from Cumberland State Forest and Appomattox-Buckingham State Forest, offers acres of rolling meadows and miles of beautiful shoreline along the historic James River.
+This Virginia state park is about 50 miles south of Charlottesville, and it features countless opportunities for adventure on land and water alike—making it the perfect destination for your next RV vacation.

-Once inside the park, you can plan to park your rig at your campsite or at one of the handful of overflow parking areas inside the park.
+Once inside the park, you can plan to park your rig at your campsite or one of the overflow parking areas inside the park.
 There is parking available throughout the park at Dixon Landing, the canoe livery, and along Park Road near Taylor Pond.
 Many of the RV sites in Red Oak Campground and Horseshoe Campground are pull-through, making them relatively easy to navigate.

 Located near Taylor Pond, Red Oak Campground offers 30 RV sites with water and electric hookups.
 The sites do not have sewer hookups, so guests will have to make use of the dump station near the entrance of the park.
-Most of the sites are shaded and come with large tent pads and wide driveways, accommodating rigs of up to 40 feet.
-Many of the sites are pull-through, and all campsites in this area have a picnic table, a lantern hanger, and fire-ring grill.
+Most of the sites are shaded and come with large tent pads and wide driveways, accommodating rigs up to 40 feet.
+Many of the sites are pull-through, and all campsites in this area have a picnic table, a lantern hanger, and a fire-ring grill.
 Red Oak Campground also has a coin laundry facility, as well as a full-service bathhouse.
 If you spend the night here and need to stretch your legs, plan to do a short hike along Taylor Pond Loop, which can be easily accessed from the campground.
 The sites here are available from the first Friday in March to the first Monday in December.
 Half of the sites can be reserved, while half are assigned on arrival.

-No matter what time of year you visit James River State Park, you can’t miss checking out the park’s most iconic view: the view from Tye River Overlook, which looks out onto the confluence of the Tye River and the James River, with the stunning Blue Ridge Mountains as the backdrop.
+No matter what time of year you visit James River State Park, you can’t miss checking out the park’s most iconic view: the view from the Tye River Overlook, which looks out onto the confluence of the Tye River and the James River, with the stunning Blue Ridge Mountains as the backdrop.
 The trail to this breathtaking view is ADA-accessible and covered in smooth, crushed gravel; the trail is only 0.11 miles from the Cabell Trail in the northeast section of the park.